hyperledger-labs/splice/cluster/README.md

 - ARTIFACTORY_PASSWORD: Your API key at digitalasset.jfrog.io (can be obtained by creating an API key in your user profile)

-Note that at the moment, the `sv-runbook` stack can *not* be deployed in parallel to the `full` CN deployment.
-If you need to spin up both, you will need to use two separate scratchnet clusters.
 To deploy the SV node following the runbook, cd to the scratchnet directory you wish to use, lock it, and run:

 `cncluster papply_sv <cluster running the global domain> [<artifactory charts version>]`